Statistical Significance of Clustering using Soft Thresholding: Introduction

+The contributions in this paper start by showing that, when the first eigenvalue is huge, the original SigClust (which in Section \ref{likehard} is seen to be reasonably called $hard~thresholded$) can be seriously anti-conservative.
+This behavior is studied using the novel notion of Theoretical Cluster Index.
+This also motivates an appropriate soft thresholding variation, which is seen to give vastly improved SigClust performance over a very wide range of settings, through both theoretical analysis and detailed simulations.
 The rest of the article is organized as follows.
 In Section \ref{method}, we first give a brief description of the SigClust procedure and the existing hard thresholding eigenvalue estimation approach.
-Then we carefully develop the new likelihood based soft thresholding and combined approaches.
+Then we use mathematical analysis, together with likelihood ideas to develop the new soft thresholding approach.
 To compare the performances of different methods, numerical studies are given in Section \ref{simulation} for simulated and in Section \ref{real} for real data examples.
 We provide some discussion in Section \ref{discussion} and collect proofs of the likelihood derivation in the supplementary material.